Sunflower seeds are hands-down my FAVORITE bird food.

 #1.
 Your local hardware or bird feeding store:

 If you have the time, going to a physical store to buy your sunflower seeds will save you money.
-The cost to ship heavy bags of seeds is usually passed on to the customer, so a retail store that’s buying seeds in bulk will have a price advantage!
+The cost to ship heavy bags of seeds is usually passed on to the customer, so a local store that’s buying seeds in bulk will have a price advantage!

 Buying sunflower seeds online is the most convenient way to purchase them.
 Unfortunately, since birdseed is so heavy, the cost is usually double or even triple what it would be in a local store.